 VQE

 In Divi, we offer two different VQE modes.
 The first one is a standard single-instance ground-state energy estimation, and the latter is the hyperparameter sweep mode.
-We will provide examples to demonstrate modes in this section.
+We will provide examples to demonstrate both modes in this section.

 Vanilla VQE

-An example of how to initialize a VQE object with a molecule is shown below:
+The constructor also accepts an ansatz (from Divi’s ansatz library), an optimizer, and the maximum number of optimization iterations.
+An example of how to initialize a VQE object is shown below:

 import time

-from divi.parallel_simulator import ParallelSimulator
+from divi import ParallelSimulator

-from divi.qprog import VQE, VQEAnsatz
+from divi.qprog import VQE, HartreeFockAnsatz

-from divi.qprog.optimizers import Optimizers
+from divi.qprog.optimizers import ScipyOptimizer, ScipyMethod

 )